 However, I believe this study includes both developing and developed countries, so it may not be wholly accurate or relevant in the context of offline businesses in developed countries.
 So, take it with a pinch of salt.

-By understanding how customer behaviour has been influenced by digital platforms and channels, businesses must realize that have to evolve and adapt to meet modern customer expectations and demands.
+By understanding how customer behaviour has been influenced by digital platforms and channels, businesses must realise that have to evolve and adapt to meet modern customer expectations and demands.

 Evans, Michelle, “New Technologies That Will Change How Consumers Shop in Store“, (Jan 2018).
 Euromonitor International.